Registration will open in August for the 2018-2019 sessions of Boys Achieving More.

-The Junior League of Greenwich is launching a second session of an outdoor adventure program for 5th grade boys called Boys Achieving More or BAM! on October 14, 2017 at 9:00 am at the Seton Scout Reservation on Riversville Road in Greenwich.
+The Junior League of Greenwich presents an outdoor adventure program for 5th grade boys called Boys Achieving More or BAM! at the Seton Scout Reservation on Riversville Road in Greenwich.

 BAM! was created by the Junior League to facilitate a discussion amongst 5th grade boys on the over-arching concepts of respect, trust, communication and leadership.